 The Rule of 72 is a simple calculation to determine how long it will take to double your money at a specific interest rate.
 The Rule of 72 takes into account the impact of compound interest, allowing you to get a quick idea of what you can achieve with your money.
 It’s a quick and dirty way to see whether or not you are on track with your wealth building efforts.

 For example, if your were expecting a rate of return of 7% you would divide 72 by 7, which tells you it would take about 10.3 years to double your money at that rate.
 If you want $50,000, you would need to invest $25,000 today at 7% and let it sit for 10.3 years.

 This also works the other way.
-If you knew you wanted to double you money in 12 years, you could divide 72 by 12, which shows you would need a 6% return to achieve this.
+If you knew you wanted to double your money in 12 years, you could divide 72 by 12, which shows you would need a 6% return to achieve this.
 When deciding where to put your money, you would look for assets likely to provide you with a 6% return.
 This means considering investing your money in an index fund.

-However, the Rule of 72 is not just for compound interest, the calculation could also be used to gauge the effect of inflation.
-For example, a 3% inflation rate would mean your money will lose half it’s spending power in 24 years.
-Certainly useful to know when planning your retirement!
+However, the Rule of 72 is not just for compound interest; the calculation can also be used to gauge the effect of inflation.
+For example, a 3% inflation rate would mean your money will lose half its spending power in 24 years.
+This is certainly useful to know when planning your retirement!

 Is the Rule of 72 completely accurate?
 No, but it’s close.
 While the examples above come within decimal points of the true calculation, smaller interest rates start to skew the numbers.
 If you where to properly calculate a compound interest of 1%, it would take just under 70 years to double your money, not 72.
 But you get a good ballpark idea of where you stand with this Rule, without the need for complex calculations.